Reelshrimpboat/prime-group-joins/README.md

 # prime-group-joins

-This is a database challenge from the Prime Digital Academy
+This is a database challenge for the Prime Digital Academy